-The Table Tools contextual tab (with the underlying Design tab selected) is the starting point for working with tables.
+Note: the Table Tools contextual tab (with the underlying Design tab selected) is the starting point for working with tables.
 If at any time you lose this tab, simply click any cell within the table and it will activate again.
 Choose a table style you like.
 Hover over a table style and Excel gives you a life preview.

-2. Click any cell in the last row to calculate the total (Average, Count, Max, Min, etc) of a column.
-For example, calculate the average of the Sales column.
+2. Click any cell in the last row to calculate the Total (Average, Count, Max, Min, Sum etc.) of a column.
+For example, calculate the sum of the Sales column.

-Note: in the formula bar see how Excel uses the SUBTOTAL function to calculate the average.
-101 is the argument for Average when you use the SUBTOTAL function.
-Excel uses this function (and not the standard AVERAGE function) to correctly calculate table totals of filtered tables.
+Note: in the formula bar see how Excel uses the SUBTOTAL function to calculate the sum.
+109 is the argument for Sum if you use the SUBTOTAL function.
+Excel uses this function (and not the standard SUM function) to correctly calculate table totals of filtered tables.